Stock futures drop on stimulus concerns

 U.S. equity futures are trading lower ahead of the Thursday trading session on Wall Street.

-The major futures indexes suggest a decline of more than 1%, or nearly 400 points on the Dow when the opening bell rings.
+The major futures indexes suggest a decline of more than 1%, or 400 points on the Dow when the opening bell rings.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE